Azure/Azure-Sentinel/Tools/Syslog-cef-data-replocator/README.md

 ## Description
 This repository contains a console application (Python) that helps to replicate data in Syslog or CEF over syslog format by using sample events.
 Users need to input a file with sample data in it (minimum 1 event) to start generating the syslog traffic.
 User can use this tool to mimic as any Syslog datasource (device).
 Data will be sent to a specified destination address (where we have AMA / LA agent installed here to receive the data) over TCP or UDP 514 port.
 Further AMA/LA agent can send to Sentinel as per configurations defined on the agent node.
 To deploy a log forwarder to ingest Syslog and CEF logs to Microsoft Sentinel refer - https://docs.microsoft.com/en-us/azure/sentinel/connect-log-forwarder?tabs=rsyslog

-If yours are trying to see specific values for the fields (in case of CEF data), for example deviceVendor need to be always from the array of values ["Fortinet","CISCO","Microsoft"] or any timestamp field should set to current etc then we need to input a file where we have such customizations defined.
+   If you are trying to see specific values for the fields (in case of CEF data), for example deviceVendor need to be always from the array of values ["Fortinet","CISCO","Microsoft"] or any timestamp field should set to current etc then we need to input a file where we have such customizations defined.
 Otherwise we dont require to input this file.

 ## Prerequisites